Asymptotics of Brownian occupation measures with unusually large intersections: Introduction

 However, the topology used in \cite{Mukherjee2017, ErhardPoisat2026} for joint measures is slightly different from the one we consider here.
 We use an alternate definition of $\widetilde{\mathcal{X}}_{\le 1}^{\otimes p}$ which we feel is a more natural generalization of \cite{MukherjeeVaradhan2016} that preserves full information of the marginals.
 Indeed, a major drawback of \cite{Mukherjee2017, ErhardPoisat2026} is that the maps to the marginals $\widetilde{L}_t^{\otimes p} \mapsto \widetilde{L}_t^j$ are not continuous; our construction resolves this problem.
-We also make connections to the concentration-compactness principle of Lions \cite{Lions1984, Lions1984a}---see Section~\ref{sec:MV-top} for details.

 Equipped with this new LDP (and after overcoming the lack of continuity), we apply tools from large deviation theory to obtain the following LDP for occupation measures conditioned on large intersections. \begin{theorem} Conditioned on $\{\beta([0,t]^q) \ge t^q\}$, $\widetilde{L}_t$ satisfies an LDP in the compact metric space $\widetilde{\mathcal{X}}_{\le 1}(\mathbb{R})$ with good rate function